kevinho/opencore-amr-android/README.md

-opencore-AMR-Android
+OpenCore-Amr-Android
 ====================

-An opencore amr codec JNI wrapper with explanation
+An opencore amr codec JNI wrapper with explanation, And one solution for packaging amr audio files.

 ## QQ tribe for help: 453503476